GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

     if you are using a different toolchain for building assets.

-2. Ensure artifacts from your local build environment don't leak into the production build.
+2. Ensure artifacts from your local build environment don't leak into the production build:

         mix clean --deps

-3. Build a release using the Docker image.
+3. Build a release using the Docker image:

         docker run --rm -it -v $(pwd):/app hello-builder